A moving lemma for algebraic cycles with modulus and contravariance: Introduction

 \section{Introduction}

 In recent years, the theory of algebraic cycles with modulus has been an attractive subject.
-It concerns the behavior of algebraic cycles at boundaries; more precisely the intersection property with a chosen effective Cartier divisor (called the {\it modulus}).
+It concerns the behavior of algebraic cycles at boundaries; more precisely, with how much multiplicity the cycle intersect a chosen effective Cartier divisor (called the {\em modulus}).
 The notion of modulus dates back at least to class field theory.
-Algebro-geometrically this concept probably started in 1952 when Rosenlicht \cite{Rosenlicht} introduced the divisor class group relative to a modulus (of a complete nonsingular curve).
+In algebraic geometry, this concept has been studied since 1952 when Rosenlicht \cite{Rosenlicht1952} introduced the divisor class group relative to a modulus (on a complete nonsingular curve).